2 - Your data budget

 • Does this variable contribute to explainability?

-Data on forests in Washington
+Data on forests in Georgia

 library(tidymodels)